Deep Image Prior: Applications

-We compute PSNRs using center crops of the generated images.
-Our method achieves $29.90$ and $27.00$ PSNR on Set5 and Set14 datasets respectively.
-Bicubic upsampling gets a lower score of $28.43$ and $26.05$, while SRResNet has PSNR of $32.10$ and $28.53$.
-While our method is still outperformed by learning-based approaches, it does considerably better than bicubic upsampling.
-Visually, it seems to close most of the gap between bicubic and state-of-the-art trained ConvNets (c.f.~\cref{fig:splash},\cref{fig:sr} and suppmat).
+We compute PSNRs using center crops of the generated images (\cref{tab:sr_s5,tab:sr_s14}).
+While our method is still outperformed by learning-based approaches, it does considerably better than the non-trained ones (bicubic,~\cite{glasner2009super},~\cite{Huang15sr}).
+Visually, it seems to close most of the gap between non-trained methods and state-of-the-art trained ConvNets (c.f.~\cref{fig:splash,fig:sr}).

+In~\cref{fig:prior_effect} we compare our deep prior to non-regularized solution and a vanilla TV prior.
+Our result do not have both ringing artifacts and cartoonish effect.